 The Art of Travel

 I very much prescribe to the ‘wherever you go, there you are’ mindset, and so I have been trying to look forward to my upcoming trip in the most realistic manner possible.
 Surely there will be points when I am hungry and crabby, tired and crabby, being rained on and crabby, having to pee and crabby…well, you get the idea.
 During the course of a month-long trip, I will be crabby, most likely multiple times.
 I will also be stressed from time to time, and, I’m sure, both bored and lonely at some point.
 Playing การฝากเงินยูฟ่าเบท can alleviate some of that stress and boredom.
-But I feel I have something that not all travelers have–the insatiable desire to share my experience with others.
-This might not help the crabbiness, but it should definitely help with the boredom and the lonliness.

 In The Art of Travel, the author, Alain De Botton discusses Alexander von Humboldt’s 1799 exploration of South America with envy–you see, unlike De Botton who was quite bored with modern-day Madrid, Humboldt’s explorations and scientific discoveries always gave him something to do.
 I found this to be very telling; there is clearly a large difference between the travels of a scientist and those of a philosopher.
 A scientist always has something to do–a philosopher, clearly, struggles in that department.
 De Botton actually stands in Madrid’s Plaza Mayor and wonders ‘what am I supposed to think?’